getsentry/sentry-php/UPGRADE-3.0.md

   - `Options::setProjectRoot()`
 - Removed the `Context::CONTEXT_USER`, `Context::CONTEXT_RUNTIME`, `Context::CONTEXT_TAGS`, `Context::CONTEXT_EXTRA`, `Context::CONTEXT_SERVER_OS` constants
 - The signature of the `Scope::setUser()` method changed to not accept the `$merge` parameter anymore
+- The signature of the `TransportInterface::send()` method changed to return a promise instead of the event ID
+- The signature of the `HttpClientFactory::__construct()` method changed to accept instances of the PSR-17 factories in place of Httplug's ones
+- The signature of the `DefaultTransportFactory::__construct()` method changed to accept instances of the PSR-17 factories in place of Httplug's ones
+- The signature of the `GzipEncoderPlugin::__construct()` method changed to accept an instance of the `Psr\Http\Message\StreamFactoryInterface` interface only